Born to Be Bad (album): Songs

+Side one

 The album's opening track, "Shake Your Money Maker", was written by Elmore James.
 "You Talk Too Much" was the first of three songs written by Thorogood.
 It was the lead single from the album.
 A music video was made for the song.
 "Highway 49" was written by Big Joe Williams and later recorded by Howlin' Wolf.
 "Born to Be Bad" was written by Thorogood.
 He recalls being at a reading for a movie in 1983.
 As he was waiting in the lobby to be called in, a fan noticed him and mistook the name of Thorogood's 1982 song "Bad to the Bone" as "Born to Be Bad".
 Thorogood liked "Born to Be Bad" and later wrote the song.
 The song was also released as a single.
 "You Can't Catch Me" is a Chuck Berry cover.

+Side two

 Side two of the album begins with "I'm Ready", a cover of a Fats Domino song.
 "Treat Her Right" is a song written and first released by Roy Head.
 According to Thorogood, their record label wanted them to record covers of old hits, and chose this song.
 It was released as a single, and a music video was made for it, which featured Head.
-"I Really Like Girls" was written by Thorogood, but first recorded by Hank Williams Jr. on his 1985 album Five-O, who decided to record the song after hanging around with Thorogood.
+"I Really Like Girls" was written by Thorogood, but first recorded by Hank Williams Jr. on his 1985 album Five-O. Williams decided to record the song after hanging around with Thorogood during the making of the music video for Williams' song "All My Rowdy Friends Are Coming Over Tonight".
 "Smokestack Lightning" is a blues song written by Howlin' Wolf.
 "I'm Movin' On" is a country standard written by Hank Snow.

 Release

 EMI America released Born to Be Bad on January 13, 1988.
 The album debuted at No. 84, and peaked at No. 32 on the Billboard 200, and spent 24 weeks on the chart.
 The album was certified gold by the Recording Industry Association of America (RIAA) on April 8, 1988.

 Three singles were released from the album.
 "You Talk Too Much", written by Thorogood, was the lead single from the album.
 The song debuted at number 17, and peaked at number 4 on the Hot Mainstream Rock Tracks chart.
 "Born to Be Bad", also written by Thorogood, debuted at number 34, and peaked at number 3 on the Hot Mainstream Rock Tracks chart.
-"Treat Her Right", a cover of the Roy Head song, was the third single.
+"Treat Her Right" was the third single.
 It debuted at number 43, and peaked at number 39 on the same chart.
 Music videos were made for "You Talk Too Much" and "Treat Her Right".